Review for Introduction to Geometry (AoPS)This is an adaptation of a review for Goodreads. Originally published May 21, 2020.

 The book also treats people like idiots, maybe because it's just "geometry standard" (even though nobody actually good at math cares what the "standard" is).
 The book insists on saying things like "SAS congruence" or "HL congruence" or whatever.
 Stuff that can be and should be one-liners aren't.
 What this book doesn't seem to understand is this: You don't need to spell out all of the trivial details.
 Just leave enough for the reader to be able to (somewhat) quickly pick it up on their own.
 Well-known theorems are presented as "problems," so the fact that they're well known and the fact that they aren't novel/interesting, just necessary to build upon, is not communicated at all to the reader.

 Even though I harp on this book, I realize that the reason it's so praised is in part because it deserves to be.
 It's also very hard to write a good introduction to geometry - my attempts have also ended up being much more suited to people who already have some experience (though I do try to make my manuscript beginner friendly)!
 So I think the world is made a much better place with this book rather than without, because this book fills a void that really needs to be filled.
 But it's not the holy grail and it's not the only way to get good at Geometry.

 You might also hear people say that geometry is the most theory-heavy subject.
-This is true, in the context of the IMO.
-(There's also lots of theory in computational geometry, but AoPS Geometry doesn't even get a pass here - the stuff it presents is artificially inflated to look like more than it is, and the real meat doesn't even get included in there despite how easily and naturally it could be.
-Take Radical Axes for example - at least tell everyone that the common chord of two circles bisects their common external tangent!)
+This is true, but it's in the context of the IMO.
+This is not the case with the material AoPS Geometry is covering.
+There is lots of theory in computational geometry, but AoPS Geometry doesn't get a pass here; the material it presents is artificially inflated to be longer than it needs to be, and the book doesn't include the real meat despite how easy it would be for them to include it.
+Take Radical Axes, for example - at least tell everyone that the common chord of two circles bisects their common external tangent!